-A traditional lead based white; it is steeped in painting history.
-Evidence for its use can be found in all the oldest civilisations: as a cosmetic in 400BC Athens, to the Ancient Egyptians and back to the earliest Chinese paintings.
+A traditional lead based white, it is steeped in painting history.
+Evidence for its use can be found in all the oldest civilisations: as a cosmetic in 400BC Athens, by the Ancient Egyptians and back to the earliest Chinese paintings.
 Considered one of the earliest pigments, it is basic lead carbonate with zinc oxide and was the only widely available white pigment for artists until the emergence of others in the 19th century.

-Desired by oil painters for its mixing qualities and pure whiteness, Flake White creates an astonishingly durable and flexible paint film.
+Desired by oil painters for its mixing qualities and pure whiteness, flake white creates an astonishingly durable and flexible paint film.
 It was once commonly used as a base layer on canvas due to the strength the pigment gave to the paint film.
-Conservationists note that sections of oil paintings containing Flake White withstand time better than those without.
+Conservationists note that sections of oil paintings containing flake white withstand time better than those without.